 I’ve been reluctant to watch this version thinking that with all these live action adaptations being produced left and right, this is just a profit generator out of Death Note’s success and popularity.
-When I finally thought of just watching one episode, guess what, I couldn’t stop.
+When I finally decided to check out just one episode, guess what, I couldn’t stop.

 Good thing I avoided prejudging the cast based on their promotional pictures and teasers.
 I tried not to comment about the changes without having seen the series completely.
 Many people have been quick to complain about Light not being a genius, L not eating sweets and Near merged with a Chucky-looking Mello and is being played by an actress.
 But who am I to blame them?
-How can a non-genius Yagami Light be on par with a great detective like L?
-I was initially dismayed by these major changes too as they might affect the already distinct personalities of the characters as well as the flow of the story but somehow, Death Note 2015 was able to pull it off.
+How can a non-genius Yagami Light go head-to-head against a great detective like L?
+I was initially dismayed by these major changes too since they might affect the already distinct personalities of the characters as well as the flow of the story but somehow, Death Note 2015 was able to pull it off.
 I personally enjoyed the series more than I expected.

 Yamazaki Kento tries to hold his own amidst the pressure of taking the role of the coolest, most loved manga/anime character, who has been previously played so perfectly by versatile actor Matsuyama Kenichi.
-Yamazaki Kento looks Song Joong Ki-ish and totally rockin’ his guyliner.
-I miss L’s original quirks but this version has his own odd ways, too.
-He has a certain obsession for all things clean and white.
-He drinks some energy juice packs instead of eating sweets.
+He looks a bit like a young Song Joong Ki while rockin’ his guyliner.
+Total heartthrob de rigueur .

 Near, as L foretold, would be the one to put the final piece of the puzzle.
 Teen actress, Mio Yuki, plays a 2-in-1 character.
 It is a bit strange that an actress is playing a male character and it’s even weirder to watch her going full-Mello.
 In this series, the violent Mello is not just a puppet but an actual personality who lives inside Near.